-RuPaul's Drag Race and Pose are the latest flashes in a long line of QTPOC/Drag History.
+RuPaul's Drag Race and Pose are the latest flashes in a long line of QTPOC/Drag/Vogue History.
 Learn here about how the first Queen of Drag was a formerly enslaved Black person named William Dorsey Swan.
-They were also the first known American activist to lead a queer resistance group - long before Stonewall.
+And how Swan was also the first known American activist to lead a queer resistance group - long before Stonewall.
 Learn here about the deep history ball culture beyond Paris is burning.
+And here about the long history of voguing and ball culture.
 And keep learning about the deep contributions of QTPOC history.

 Ways to Get Involved

 Check out more events from the QTPOC student org!

 Follow the WUD committees for other updates and events.